Learn How to Compare Two Columns in Excel

 What Do You Mean by Comparing Columns in Excel?

-Comparing columns in Excel is a simple act of checking each cell in Excel against the target cells to identify a match, and in case the match is missing, then display a relevant message.
+Comparing columns in Excel is a simple act of checking each cell in Excel against the target cells to identify a match.
+If the match is missing, then a relevant message is displayed.

 With the basics discussed, you can move ahead with the practical part.